gvwilson/sensibleadventures/nardica/nardica.md

 Drilling holes wasn't hard---she'd learned how to do that long ago.
 The hard part was drilling them in the right place.
-After picking up and discarding half a dozen pieces of scrap, she found one that was just bent enough to be a challenge.
+After picking up and discarding half a dozen pieces of scrap, she found one that was bent enough to be a challenge.
 The first hole only took a minute.
-It then took her another fifteen minutes to measure, mark, measure again, swear under her breath, find another pair of calipers in the chaos that was the top of Mr. Mishra's toolbench, chock the piece, re-set it, and slowly, evenly, bring the spinning drillbit down until it just barely kissed the metal and---
+It then took her another fifteen minutes to measure, mark, measure again, swear under her breath, find another pair of calipers in the chaos that was the top of Mr. Mishra's toolbench, chock the piece, measure the hole a second time, and re-align the piece juuuuust a little.
+A bot could have done the whole thing in less time than it would have taken Iffy to sneeze, but bots could be hacked, or infected with mutated malware left over from the war.
+"You want it done fast, get a bot,"
+Mr. Mishra always said.
+"You want it done *right*, you get me."

+Slowly,
+steadily,
-"What are you still doing here?"
+Iffy brought the spinning drillbit down until it just barely kissed the metal and--- "What are you still doing here?"
 She jumped and spun around.
 Jeep was leaning against a set of shelves,